canonical/lxd/doc/instances.md

 8               | [proxy](#type-proxy)              | Proxy device

 ### Type: none
-A none type device doesn't have any property and doesn't create anything inside the container.
+A none type device doesn't have any property and doesn't create anything inside the instance.

 It's only purpose it to stop inheritance of devices coming from profiles.

 To do so, just add a none type device with the same name of the one you wish to skip inheriting.
-It can be added in a profile being applied after the profile it originated from or directly on the container.
+It can be added in a profile being applied after the profile it originated from or directly on the instance.

 ### Type: nic
 LXD supports different kind of network devices:

  - [physical](#nictype-physical): Straight physical device passthrough from the host.
-The targeted device will vanish from the host and appear in the container.
+The targeted device will vanish from the host and appear in the instance.
- - [bridged](#nictype-bridged): Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the container.
+ - [bridged](#nictype-bridged): Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the instance.
  - [macvlan](#nictype-macvlan): Sets up a new network device based on an existing one but using a different MAC address.
  - [ipvlan](#nictype-ipvlan): Sets up a new network device based on an existing one using the same MAC address but a different IP.
- - [p2p](#nictype-p2p): Creates a virtual device pair, putting one side in the container and leaving the other side on the host.
+ - [p2p](#nictype-p2p): Creates a virtual device pair, putting one side in the instance and leaving the other side on the host.
- - [sriov](#nictype-sriov): Passes a virtual function of an SR-IOV enabled physical network device into the container.
+ - [sriov](#nictype-sriov): Passes a virtual function of an SR-IOV enabled physical network device into the instance.
- - [routed](#nictype-routed): Creates a virtual device pair to connect the host to the container and sets up static routes and proxy ARP/NDP entries to allow the container to join the network of a designated parent interface.
+ - [routed](#nictype-routed): Creates a virtual device pair to connect the host to the instance and sets up static routes and proxy ARP/NDP entries to allow the instance to join the network of a designated parent interface.

 Different network interface types have different additional properties.